ICHRA Pros and Cons: What Every Small Business Needs to Know

 Although ICHRA is steadily growing in popularity, employers need due diligence when choosing a healthcare plan for their organization.

 A high-priority consideration is to observe the latest trends and changes in healthcare laws and regulations.
-Before you choose ICHRA, you must know the ins and outs of the system in terms of compliance.
+Before you choose ICHRA, you must know the ins and outs of the system in terms of healthcare compliance

 It's also important to do extensive research on the available healthcare providers.